 So you’ve just spent the better part of a year saving up for a shiny new Nvidia RTX 2080 Ti or Intel i9 only to realize that installing isn’t as straightforward as you’d imagined, especially when it comes to the delicate task of applying thermal paste.

-In our guide, we provide steps to apply thermal paste safely and efficiently to ensure your CPU or GPU runs at the frostiest of temperatures.
+In our guide, we provide you with the steps to apply thermal paste safely and efficiently to make sure your CPU or GPU runs at the frostiest of temperatures.

 Cleaning The CPU/GPU and Heatsink